Schlafhase/UnixKey/README.md

 English-only segments (like "que") so you can still type most English words too.
 Obviously, UnixKey also let's you undo a replacement by pressing a key you can configure.

+The replacement value can also be specified by a command that runs every time the replacement is triggered.

 It is inspired by [Timwis UniKey](https://github.com/Timwi/UniKey) which is a similar program for Windows.